tmux-python/libtmux/docs/pytest-plugin/index.md

 ### Custom session parameters

 You can override `session_params` to custom the `session` fixture.
-The dictionary will directly pass into :meth:`Server.new_sesion` keyword arguments.
+The dictionary will directly pass into :meth:`Server.new_session` keyword arguments.

 ```python
 import pytest